 Obviously we must once again read the New Testament and see if it makes righteous behavior an essential aspect of entrance into the Kingdom of God.
 When reading we must abandon the current models of interpretation that discard all passages dealing with righteous behavior as being addressed to the Jews.
 This is what is done, you know, and it renders the New Testament incoherent.

-Perhaps it is true rather that all the “heavenly” passages we have relegated to Gentiles actually are addressed to the Jews and those concerning the essentiality of righteous behavior have to do with the Gentiles.
+Perhaps it is true rather that all the “heavenly” passages we have assigned to Gentiles actually are addressed to the Jews, and those concerning the necessity of righteous behavior are for the Gentiles.
 What then?
-If we are to trust someone to tell us what part is addressed to Jews and what part is addressed to Gentiles we have a private interpretation of the Scriptures.
+If we are to trust someone to tell us what part is addressed to Jews and what part is addressed to Gentiles, we have a private interpretation of the Scriptures.
 This will lead only to divisions in the one Body of Christ.

 If we are saved by Divine grace alone, and God sees us only through the righteousness and holiness of Jesus Christ, then there is no fundamental basis for genuine repentance.
 In fact, efforts to live righteously can be viewed as an affront to the perfect righteousness of Christ, the righteousness, it is claimed, through which God sees our behavior.

 “We ought to try to do good in order to please Jesus.”
-This marshmallow kind of determination is unable to resist the lusts of demons, and many people are going to fall away from the faith in 1998.
+This marshmallow kind of determination is unable to resist the lusts of demons, and many people are going to fall away from the faith this year (1998).
 This I think the Lord has told me clearly.
 Perhaps it is because they have not been taught the fear of God.

-The terror of the Lord is missing from many Christian churches and so we have become fools.
-Every religion in the world, every person with an operating conscience, understands what righteousness is—everyone except the Christian people.
+The terror of the Lord is missing from many Christian churches, and so we have become fools.
+Every religion in the world, every person with an operating conscience, knows what righteousness is—everyone except the Christian people.

 How long will it be before the Christian leaders of our nation recognize that the New Testament is filled with commandments to righteous, holy living that must be obeyed if we are to enter the Kingdom of God?
 We must obey them with the help of God’s Spirit.
-It isn’t going to happen that as we lay back Christ in us is going to obey His own commandments through us with no effort on our part.
+But if we lazily lay back in Christ, Christ in us is not going make us to obey His own commandments with no effort on our part.
 This concept is a popular delusion.

 This spiritual blindness dates back to the Protestant Reformation.

 It is difficult for us Protestants of today to really understand the viewpoint of Martin Luther.
 Here was a man wrestling with his own unworthiness, trying to make an atonement for his sins.
-Many of us Gentiles had to be told we were sinners in order to make us see our need of Christ’s atonement.
+In contrast, many of us Gentiles had to be told we were sinners in order to make us see our need of Christ’s atonement.

 There have been numerous people of history, both Jewish and Gentile and perhaps of other races and religions, who have been distraught because of their sinful nature.
 Even today in the Philippines, for example, during the Easter celebration the believers perform painful acts they hope will grant them favor in the eyes of God.

 The light flashed in Martin Luther’s mind and heart: “The just shall live by faith.”
 This verse, appearing for the first time in Habakkuk and repeated three times in the New Testament, tells us how the righteous of all ages have lived.
-We notice that the eleventh chapter of the Book of Hebrews, which is a commentary on the just shall live by faith, employs outstanding people from the beginning, such as Abel, to explain what it means to live by faith.
+We notice that Hebrews chapter 11, which is a commentary on the just shall live by faith, employs outstanding people from the beginning, such as Abel, to explain what it means to live by faith.
 The early Christians studied and received guidance and comfort from the Old Testament.
 We ought to do the same.